smartemission/smartemission/docs/platform/architecture.rst

 The services to be published to are:

 * *SOS ETL*: transform and publish to the 52N SOS DB via SOS-Transactional (SOS-T)
-* *Things ETL*:  transform and publish to the SensorUp SensorThings API (STA, via REST)
+* *Things ETL*:  transform and publish to the Geodan GOST SensorThings API (STA, via REST)
 * Publication via *GeoServer* WMS (needs SLDs) and WFS directly
 * *XYZ*: any other ETL, e.g. providing bulk download as CSV